pelithne/client-credentials-flow-with-APIM/README.md

 ## Create Application Registrations

-Both the API and the Client needs to be registered in Azure AD, so that we can use Oauth2 for authentication.
-We start with the API.
+Both the API and the Clients need to be registered in Azure AD, so that we can use Oauth2 for authentication.
+During this process you will end up with a few IDs and secrets, which you need to keep track of.
+I suggest creating a text file to store these (but remember to never store secrets in plain text for anything even resembling production!).

+### API Application Registration

 Search for "App registrations" and select App Registrations from the search results.
 Name the registration appropriately and leave the defaults and click "Register".